TooSchoolForCool/Typora-WizNote-Theme/README.md

 ## Usage

-Copy the folder `wiznote` and the file `wiznote.css` to your typora theme folder, then restart the app.
+Your can download it [here](https://github.com/TooSchoolForCool/Typora-WizNote-Theme/releases).
+Uncompress, then copy the folder `wiznote` and the file `wiznote.css` to your typora theme folder, then restart the app.